euri16/hoverboard/data/faq.md

 ### Livestream & Recordings

 If you’re unable to attend DevFest in-person, you can still be part of the magic.
-All the lectures from the sessions will be available for free on GDG Lviv [youtube channel](https://www.youtube.com/channel/UC5nknQj-2llSNd-jqXr4d_w) few weeks after the conference.
+All the lectures from the sessions will be available for free on GDG Santo Domingo [youtube channel](https://www.youtube.com/c/gdgsantodomingoorg) few weeks after the conference.
 Workshops won’t be recorded.
 Also, there could be a livestream provided by participants which you can find via #dfua and #Devfest18 hashtags.

 ## Registration